4 Marijuana Stocks to Buy for the Big 2020 Rebound (Once Coronavirus Fears Fade)

 Management is trying to fix these problems.
 The company is going from “spend at all costs” mode in 2019, to “save cash at all costs” mode in 2020.
 Changes coming in 2020 include a new C-Suite, a ton of layoffs, reduced production capacity expansion, balance sheet restructuring, and much more.

 In sum, these changes are actually good news.
-They will lead to lower operating and capital expenses, which on top of rebounding demand trends from cannabis 2.0 products and new retail store openings, should translate into improved profitability and healthier cash flows in the back half of 2020.
+They will lead to lower operating and capital expenses.
+On top of rebounding demand trends, these lower expenses should translate into improved profitability and healthier cash flows in the back half of 2020.

 The big question, though, is whether or not Aurora has the resources to withstand demand headwinds in the first half of 2020 from COVID-19.

-I think they do.
-But it’s admittedly a big risk.
-So, much like other pot stocks, I’d shy away from from ACB stock until after coronavirus headwinds clear and demand trends rebound.
+With $140 million in cash on hand, Aurora appears to have enough resources to live another day.
+But, it’s admittedly a big risk.
+So, I’d shy away from ACB stock until after coronavirus headwinds clear.

 Luke Lango is a Markets Analyst for InvestorPlace.
 He has been professionally analyzing stocks for several years, previously working at various hedge funds and currently running his own investment fund in San Diego.
 A Caltech graduate, Luke has consistently been recognized as one of the world’s top stock pickers, and has developed a reputation for leveraging his technology background to identify growth stocks that deliver outstanding returns.
 Luke is also the founder of Fantastic, a social discovery company backed by an LA-based internet venture firm.
 As of this writing, he was long CGC.

-Note: [Editor’s note: “4 Marijuana Stocks to Buy for the Big 2020 Rebound” is regularly updated to include the most relevant information available.]